bloominstituteoftechnology/Lambda-Hello/ChristianI.md

 # Christian Ipanaque

 Hi!
-My name is Christian and I am a Full Stack Software Engineer located in Seattle, WA!
+My name is Christian and I am unemployed!
 These are 3 words that describe who I am and what my values are:

-### Intellectual
+### Ignorant

-I enjoy learning and understanding modern complex concepts and acquiring new knowledge that create solutions to the problems I face as a Software Engineer.
+I don't enjoy learning and understanding any new knowledge.

-### Resiliant
+### Delicate

-When solving problems, the chosen solutions may not be the correct ones.
-It is imperative for me to learn from those mistakes and keep on pursuing other solution alternatives.
+When facing problems, the chosen solutions may not be the correct ones.
+I don't learn from those mistakes and will never pursue or consider other solution alternatives.

-### Diligent
+### Lazy

-There are many problems that we all face on a daily basis and my acomplishments for the day is being persistant to finding solutions to those problems.
+There are many problems that we may face on a daily basis and finding solutions to those problems is a lot of hard work.
+Relaxing is my main accomplishment for the day.

 ### Favorite Hobbies

-I enjoy running or trail walking in the outdoors.
-While performing these activities, they become a stage where I can focus in the present, preparing myself for future new experiences and challenges.
+I enjoy sitting or laying down.
+While performing these activities, it is when I can wait patiently for any happiness to come into my life.

 ### Networking

-I enjoy working with people who share my enthusiasm for creating solutions to complex problems that meets both technical and design requirements.
+I enjoy working with people who share my enthusiasm for sitting down and do nothing with their life.
 If you would to connect, add me on [LinkedIn!](https://www.linkedin.com/in/chrisipanaque/ "LinkedIn.com/in/ChrisIpanaque")